 Haggling price in a buyer’s market

-Does that work in a seller’s market?
+Does haggling on price work in a seller’s market?

 If it’s a desirable property in a great neighborhood, there’s a high probability you’ll end up in a multiple-offer situation.
 In those situations, Andrews tells his buyer that they might have to “go in high, and we may jump to that top dollar.”

-Borrowers who are obtaining financing from some lending programs will also face restrictions that reduce their price flexibility.
+Borrowers obtaining financing from some lending programs will also face restrictions that reduce their price flexibility.
 Many government lending programs for first-time buyers have income limits and price restrictions, as well as loan-to-value requirements for the mortgage.
 If you’re wondering how to make an offer on a house in that situation, work with an agent who knows the ins and outs of your financing program.

-Other fees or deposits
+Step 4: Other fees or deposits

 All offers contain contingencies, and they’re one area where you can really give yourself a competitive advantage.
 Common contingencies typically address the home inspection, financing, or the sale of the buyer’s current property.
-To find out what will appeal to the seller, Zagorsky recommends having your agent call their agent and ask, “Other than price, are there any other terms that are important to the seller?”
+To find out what will appeal to the seller, Zagorsky recommends having your agent call their agent and ask, “Other than price, are there any other variables that are important to the seller?”

 While Andrews advises that buyers never waive a home inspection, in a truly competitive seller’s market, you could write a contingency clause with either a flat “yes” or “no” after the inspection.
-In other words, you won’t request that the seller pay for any necessary; you’ll either proceed with the sale or walk away.
+In other words, you won’t request that the seller pay for any necessary repairs; you’ll either proceed with the sale or walk away.
 To sellers, this means that they won’t have to scramble to find a contractor or pay to fix something for the deal to close.